Washington Journal: History

-Simulcasts of Washington Journal on C-SPAN's radio station, WCSP-FM, began on October 9, 1997; it was the first program to be broadcast on the station.
+Simulcasts of the Washington Journal on C-SPAN's radio station, WCSP-FM, began on October 9, 1997; it was the first program to be broadcast on the station.
 One hour of the Sunday edition of Washington Journal is also simulcast on BBC Parliament in the United Kingdom, preceded by America This Week, an hour of recorded C-SPAN programming.

 Format

 At the beginning of each program, the host reads noteworthy articles and editorials from current newspapers and periodicals as viewers discuss a timely topic chosen by C-SPAN.
 The program occasionally features "open phones" segments when callers may discuss any topic of their choosing.
-In multiple segments following, the host interviews guests invited to discuss a specific political or legislative issue, and takes calls from the public.
+In multiple segments following, the host interviews guests invited to discuss a specific political or legislative issue and takes calls from the public.
 Most guests appear in C-SPAN's Washington or New York City studios, while some guests are interviewed from remote locations.

-The program is noted for the participation of its viewers who may call in, submit questions and comments via e-mail or, since March 5, 2009, Twitter.
-As facilitators of conversation between the public and C-SPAN guests, Washington Journal hosts do not offer their own perspective on issues, and leave more pointed questions to callers, though they will occasionally ask for clarifications from callers and guests.
+The program is noted for the participation of its viewers, who may call in, submit questions and comments via e-mail, or, since March 5, 2009, Twitter.
+As facilitators of conversation between the public and C-SPAN guests, Washington Journal hosts do not offer their own perspective on issues and leave more pointed questions to callers, though they will occasionally ask for clarifications from callers and guests.
 Consistent with its emphasis on reflecting a wide variety of viewpoints, C-SPAN aims to take approximately 60 calls in each program, and roughly 20,000 calls per year.

-In the early days of Washington Journal, callers were not screened by ideology.
+In the early days of the Washington Journal, callers were not screened by ideology.
 This was changed at the recommendation of University of Maryland professor John Splaine, hired by C-SPAN to ensure the network's objectivity, who noticed that C-SPAN received a disproportionate number of calls from conservative viewers.
-Washington Journal producers now set up separate phone lines by party affiliation (Democrats, Republicans and Independents) and take alternate calls from each line.
-In some cases, a dedicated call-in line is made available for the international audience (outside the U.S. and Canada), or for a particular group of callers.
+Washington Journal producers now set up separate phone lines by party affiliation (Democrats, Republicans, and Independents) and take alternate calls from each line.
+In some cases, a dedicated call-in line is made available for the international audience (outside the U.S. and Canada) or for a particular group of callers.
 For example, a program about college tuition may have a line for students and recent graduates.
-In the fall of 2006, Washington Journal recorded two shows in New Orleans and set up a call-in line for locals to tell their stories from Hurricane Katrina and its aftermath.
+In the fall of 2006, the Washington Journal recorded two shows in New Orleans and set up a call-in line for locals to tell their stories from Hurricane Katrina and its aftermath.